 Find out more about how to start your assessment journey with our whānau below!

 An evidence verifier is the assessor's sidekick.
 They use a range of methods to observe, collect and verify evidence that a trainee has the skills and knowledge required to gain our qualification.

 Assessors judge whether trainees have the skills and knowledge required to gain nationally-recognised qualifications.
-There are two types of assessor - workplace and roving.

-Senior Assessor Mentors (SAMs) are in place to support the overall robustness and integrity of Skills Active assessor training and registration.
+Senior assessor mentors (SAMs) are in place to support the overall robustness and integrity of Skills Active assessor training and registration.

 At Waitomo Adventures, Scott Culpan and his team of guides make sure everyone has the caving experience of a lifetime.